vini-cc/Sensor_Fusion_Nanodegree/2D_Feature_Tracking/README.md

 - SHI-TOMASI
 - SIFT

-There's a switch statement where it's possible to choose which one will be used.
+There's a switch statement where it's possible to choose which one will be used directly in runtime.

   *1.3 Keypoint Removal